phil-opp/blog_os/blog/post/double-faults.md

     }
 }
 ```
 The `MemoryController` struct holds the three types that are required for `alloc_stack` and provides a simpler interface (only one argument).
 The `alloc_stack` wrapper just takes the tree types as `&mut` through [destructuring] and forwards them to the `stack_allocator`.
 The [ref mut]-s are needed to take the inner fields by mutable reference.
-Note that we're re-exporting the `Stack` and `StackPointer` types since they are returned by `alloc_stack`.
+Note that we're re-exporting the `Stack` type since it is returned by `alloc_stack`.

 [destructuring]: http://rust-lang.github.io/book/chXX-patterns.html#Destructuring
 [ref mut]: http://rust-lang.github.io/book/chXX-patterns.html#ref-and-ref-mut